oxigraph/oxigraph/server/README.md

 ## Migration guide

 ### From 0.2 to 0.3
-* The cli API have been completely rewritten.
+* The cli API has been completely rewritten.
 To start the server run `oxigraph_server serve --location MY_STORAGE` instead of `oxigraph_server --file MY_STORAGE`.
 * Fast data bulk loading is not supported using `oxigraph_server load --location MY_STORAGE --file MY_FILE`.
 The file format is guessed from the extension (`.nt`, `.ttl`, `.nq`...).
 * [RDF-star](https://w3c.github.io/rdf-star/cg-spec) is now implemented.
 * All operations are now transactional using the "repeatable read" isolation level: